 - Overflow incontinence - constant dribbling of urine due to bladder overfilling, spilling excess and never emptying completely.

 Other types of incontinence:

 - Reflex incontinence occurs when the bladder contracts involuntarily and you are unable to stop it.
-This can be caused by spinal card injuries, multiple sclerosis and other disorders that affect nerve function.
+This can be caused by spinal cord injuries, multiple sclerosis and other disorders that affect nerve function.